Warm bulbs, cool bulbs & everything in between…

 Remember when you’d go shopping for light bulbs and all you had to think about was wattage?
 Not anymore.
 Now, it’s ALL about KELVINS.

 Of course, wattage still matters, as do lumens and CRI.
-But these days, when it comes to choosing a light bulb that ENHANCES colours, Kelvins are the main consideration.
+But these days, when it comes to choosing a light bulb that ENHANCES colors, Kelvins are the main consideration.

 Interior lighting is used to make up for the light coming from the outside; either the AMOUNT, QUALITY, or TEMPERATURE of it.
 Part of this is covered by KELVINS.
 Once you get on more intimate terms with him, you’ll realize he’s not such a bad guy – you might even become besties.